Characteristic function-based tests for spatial randomness: Introduction

 Tests for complete spatial randomness (CSR) play an important role in the analysis of spatial point patterns.
 The outcome of such a test determines whether a model more complicated than the simple Poisson process is necessary \citep{illian2007intro}.
-Due to its importance, an extensive literature has been dedicated to developing new CSR testing procedures.
-Among them, \citet{illian2007intro} recommends the $L$-test \citep{ripley1979} for fully mapped patterns (the case where the location of every point is available) and the Clark-Evans test \citep{clarkevans} for most other cases.
-In this paper, we restrict our attention to fully mapped patterns, although both tests will be included in the numerical analysis.
+Due to its importance, an extensive literature has been dedicated to developing CSR testing procedures. \begin{modnew} Within it \end{modnew}, \citet{illian2007intro} recommends the $L$-test \citep{ripley1979} for fully mapped patterns (the case where the location of every point is available) and the Clark-Evans test \citep{clarkevans} for most other cases.
+In this paper, we restrict our attention to fully mapped patterns, although both \begin{modnew} the $L$-test and Clark-Evans test \end{modnew} will be included in the numerical analysis.

-First described in \citet{Ripley1978}, the $L$-test measures how much the $L$-function of a given pattern differs from that of a CSR pattern.
-The $L$-function is defined in terms of Ripley's $K$-function, $L(r) = \{K(r) / \pi\}^{1/2}$, where $K(r)$ is the expected number of random points within a distance $r$ of any typical point, divided by the intensity.
-The reason for using the $L$-function is its simple form, $L(r)=r$, for a CSR pattern.
+First described in \citet{Ripley1978}, the $L$-test measures how much the $L$-function of a given pattern differs from that \begin{modnew} expected under \end{modnew} CSR .
+The $L$-function is defined in terms of Ripley's $K$-function, $L(r) = \{K(r) / \pi\}^{1/2}$, where $K(r)$ is the expected number of random points within a distance $r$ of \begin{modnew} an arbitary \end{modnew} point, divided by the intensity.
+The $L$-function has a very simple form, $L(r)=r$, \begin{modnew} under CSR \end{modnew}.
 The $L$-test statistic $L_m$ is then the maximum absolute difference between the estimated $\hat{L}(r)=\{\hat{K}(r) / \pi\}^{1/2}$ and its theoretical value $r$ under the null hypothesis, i.e., $L_m = \sup_{r \le s} |\hat{L}(r) - r|$.
-Large $L_m$ values would lead to the rejection of the null hypothesis.
+Large $L_m$ values lead to the rejection of the null hypothesis.
 The purpose of the upper bound $s$ is to nullify high fluctuations of $\hat{L}(r)$ at large distances. \citet{Ripley1988} provides an estimator for $K(r)$ with isotropic edge correction.

-The much older Clark-Evans test statistic \citep{clarkevans} is a quantity proportional to the average nearest-neighbor distance.
-Small Clark-Evans statistics indicate aggregation and large values regularity.
-The Clark-Evans test is more versatile in that it does not require the data to be fully mapped, but at the same time it is not very powerful against regular patterns \citep{illian2007intro}.
+The much older Clark-Evans test statistic \citep{clarkevans} is a \begin{modnew} function of \end{modnew} the average nearest-neighbor distance.
+Small Clark-Evans statistics indicate aggregation and large values indicate regularity.
+The Clark-Evans test is more versatile in that it does not require the data to be fully mapped, but it is not very powerful against regular patterns \citep{illian2007intro}.